-From Abraham we learn that we need to try and see the good in every single person.
-No matter how far astray a person may wander, we must try and find something redeeming about them.
+From Abraham we learn that we need to try to see the good in every single person.
+No matter how far astray a person may wander, we must try to find something redeeming about him or her.
 We must search out mitigating circumstances and judge that person favorably.
 If we can see others in a positive light, then they will learn to see the good in themselves as well, and when they see themselves as good, they may just begin to live that way, too.

 Only God sees beneath the surface.
 As King David wrote, “For he knows how we are formed . . .”
 (103:14).
-When God looks at His children He sees the whole picture and so He judges them favorably and has deep compassion for them.
+When God looks at His children He sees the whole picture, and so He judges them favorably and has deep compassion for them.
 We must learn to see each other through God’s eyes — with empathy, understanding, and love.
 With that kind of perspective, we can do more good than harm.
-Instead of bringing people down, we can help to raise them up.
+Like Abraham, instead of bringing people down, we can help to raise them up.